davidneedham/training-assignment/q3-plan.md

 ### August
 #### Summary
-As time goes on the plan get fuzzier and needs to be revised.
+As time goes on the plan becomes more difficult to predict and will need to be revised.
 Galadriel (who enjoys data analysis) assists David with observations in data for July and the team meets to revise their plans for the month.
 Arwin completes the Drupal course and leads Pippin and Galadriel towards completing their topics that are complimentary to his own.
 Sam continues to provide peer review while recording introductions and supplemental material for completed lessons.

 #### Details
 | | Priorities | Stretch goals |